Who Framed Roger Rabbit (franchise): Roger Rabbit

 Roger Rabbit is a comic book series by Disney Comics starring characters from the 1988 film, Who Framed Roger Rabbit, as well as following continuity from the film.
 It spawned a spin-off series entitled Roger Rabbit's Toontown, which lasted five issues.

 The series continues the adventures of Roger Rabbit, who has since returned to working for Maroon Cartoons, now under C.B.
 Maroon (a character introduced in the graphic novel, Roger Rabbit: The Resurrection of Doom).
 The comics are usually split into two stories, with one main feature focusing on Roger's adventures, and a back-up feature presented to look like an actual animated subject.

 While characters such as Jessica Rabbit, Baby Herman and Benny the Cab all appear in the stories, Eddie Valiant is seldom seen, replaced by a new detective character named Rick Flint.
-This is explained in the first issue.
 It is explained that when Roger went to Eddie with a new case, Eddie was too busy with new cases brought on by his new-found fame after defeating Judge Doom twice.
 Eddie then refers Roger to a "new kid" private detective, Rick Flint.
 The actual editorial reason for omitting Eddie Valiant from the comic was not having the likeness rights to make Eddie resemble Bob Hoskins.
 Two other new characters introduced were Lenny, a toon plane who is Benny's cousin, and Mel, who is Roger's sentient mailbox.

 The series had a one-off 3D strip as part of the Disney's Comics in 3-D series, which reprints the back-up features of earlier comics and converted them into 3D.
 The comic-book line lasted 18 issues, and continued until the implosion of Disney Comics.